DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Free-Range Children: Pretty much all of the characters that are or were minors starting out would count as this.
 Bonus points go to Amber and Remy for not even being in the double digits when they started.

 Friend or Idol Decision: During the finale of the Orre arc, Tagg finds himself having to choose between killing Tokarev, or rescuing DS, who is in danger of falling to her death into a pool of lava.
-He chooses to save DS.
+He chooses to save DS, in the process realizing how much his desire for revenge against Cipher had consumed him as he actually had to think about whether to save one of his closest friends or not.

 Fun with Acronyms: In the 7th Arc, Generic Announcer Guy is shortened to GAG.
 And in the 11th, Mysterious Old Man is shortened to MOM.
 And in the newest arc, "The Minigame Idiot" becomes "TMI".